Skip to main content

 Marriage

-Most name changes occur after marriage.
-While most women still take their husband's surname (last name), there's a lot of diversity in this area and the law recognizes that.
-Recent changes in same-sex marriage, a rise in cohabitation, and other social changes affect what people do with their names when getting married.
-Illinois law reflects all of these realities.
+Most name changes happen due to marriage.
+While it's still common for women to take their husband's surname (last name), there's a lot of diversity in this area, and the law recognizes that.
+Changes in same-sex marriage, a rise in cohabitation, and other social changes affect what people do with their names when getting married.
+Illinois law reflects all these realities.

 When you get married in Illinois, either spouse can change their name while filling out a marriage certificate.
-No petition or further legal processes are required.
-Your valid marriage certificate – issued by the state, signed by the official performing the ceremony, and returned to the county clerk's office – serves as the legal proof of your name change.
+The state requires no petition or further legal processes.
+Your valid marriage certificate — issued by the state, signed by the official performing the ceremony, and returned to the county clerk's office — serves as the legal proof of your name change.

 Divorce

-Petition for a Change of Name -- Adults
+Petition for a Change of Name for an Adult

-• Length of time spent as a resident in the state (it must be at least 6 months);
+• Length of time spent as a resident in the state (at least six months)

 Prohibited Name Changes

-You can't change your name for illegal or fraudulent reasons in Illinois.
-We go to court, publish notice in a newspaper, and formalize the name change process to inform people about it.
-This prevents people from skimping out on child support obligations, avoiding debt, or generally evading the law.
+You can't change your name in Illinois for illegal or fraudulent reasons.
+You go to court, publish a notice in a newspaper, and formalize the name change process to inform people about your name change.
+This prevents people from trying to skirt child support obligations, avoid debt, or generally evade the law.

 Was this helpful?